& Associates

 I provide clinical supervision to other psychotherapists, EMDR practitioners and trainee therapists as part of their ongoing development.

-I am an accredited psychotherapist with the BABCP and an accredited consultant with the EMDR (Eye Movement Desensitisation and Reprocessing) Association UK and Ireland.
-For the last 15 years I have specialised in the treatment of anxiety disorders, PTSD & complex trauma, obsessive compulsive difficulties (OCD), clinical depression, low self-esteem, and body dysmorphic disorder (BDD).
+I am an accredited psychotherapist with the BABCP and an accredited consultant with the EMDR Association UK and Ireland.
+For the last 15 years I have specialised in the treatment of anxiety disorders, PTSD & complex trauma, OCD, clinical depression, low self-esteem, and body dysmorphic disorder.

-My training is in psychology, Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT) and EMDR therapy.
-Due to my extensive experience of using EMDR and the extra training that I have completed, I have achieved the status of becoming an accredited accredited EMDR consultant.
+My training is in psychology, CBT, CFT and EMDR therapy.
+Due to my extensive experience of using EMDR and the extra training that I have completed, I have achieved the status of becoming an accredited EMDR consultant.

 I have over 20 years’ experience of working in the field of mental health and have lectured at the University of Chester where I presented on CBT and Trauma-Focused CBT.
 I have been awarded honorary lecturer status by the University of Chester for my role as a clinical supervisor on their High Intensity Talking Therapies Course.